Nov 22, 2024

 State Authorization Reciprocity Agreement

-Oklahoma resident students who feel that OCCC did not satisfactorily address their complain/grievance may contact the Higher Learning Commission: https://okhighered.org/current-college-students/complaints/
+Oklahoma resident students who feel that OCCC did not satisfactorily address their complain/grievance may contact the Oklahoma State Regents for Higher Education: https://okhighered.org/current-college-students/complaints/.
+Higher Learning Commission complaint submission info: https://www.hlcommission.org/Students-Communities/complaints.html

 Student Conduct